-Very Don't Very

-true True know Untrue untrue

-(c) I am satisfied that we do not use

-short-term tactics which are injuri-

-ous to our long-term interests.

-7. (a) I know that sales and profit fore-

-casts presented by operating

-management are realistic.

-(b) I know they are as exacting as

-they can reasonably be.

-(c) If anyone insists that they are raised, it is because a higher level

-is attainable not just because a

-better-looking budget is required.

-8 (a) The detailed data generated intern-

-0. ally are analysed to provide timely

-information about what is happening

-in the key areas of the business.

-(b) Marketing research data which

-operating management acquire are

-synthesized into plain English and

-are actually needed and used in

-the key decision-making process.

-9. (a) We do not sell unprofitably to any

-customer.

-(b) We analyse our figures to be sure

-of this.

-(c) If we do, it is for rational reasons

-known to us all.

-10. Our marketing policies are based on

-market-centred opportunities which

-we have fully researched, not on vague

-hopes of doing better.
+- - - Very true True Don't know Untrue Very untrue 8. a) The detailed data generated internally are analysed to provide timely information about what is happening in the key areas of the business. b) Marketing research data which operating management acquire are synthesized into plain English and are actually needed and used in the key decision-making process.
+9. a) We do not sell unprofitably to any customer. b) We analyse our figures to be sure of this. c) If we do, it is for rational reasons known to us all.
+10. Our marketing policies are based on market- centred opportunities which we have fully re- searched, not on vague hopes of doing better.

-Join up the ticks down the page and count how many are to the left of the Don't know position, and how many are at the Don't know position or to the right of it.
+Join up the ticks down the page and count how many are to the left of the Don't know position and how many are at the Don't know position or to the right of it.